Shipping Artwork 101

-- For very large paintings (over 3 feet on two of its dimensions), I recommend getting a double-corrugated box.
+- For very large paintings (over 3 feet on two of its dimensions) or paintings with very high value, I recommend getting a double-corrugated box.
 Otherwise, a single wall box works just fine.

 - I recommend side loading boxes, because they are more adjustable than those that are top-loading.
 If one dimension doesn’t work, it takes a lot less effort to cut off or add more to one end of the box.